diiq/unjustifiable/README.md

 ##Unjustifiable##

 Text justification on the web is really hideous.
-See the [sample](http://diiq.org/unjustifiable/example.html) for a sample of how unjustifiable,js does it better.
+See the [sample](http://diiq.org/unjustifiable/example.html) for a sample of how unjustifiable.js does it better.

-Unjustifiable can alsocooperate with a hyphenating function; the example uses the [Hypher](https://github.com/bramstein/hypher) hyphenator.
+Unjustifiable can also cooperate with a hyphenating function; the example uses the [Hypher](https://github.com/bramstein/hypher) hyphenator.

 ###Internally###

 It's a dynamic programming algorithm, like Knuth and Plass, but it's faster than Knuth and Plass.
-It accomplishes this by accepting suboptimal results for one part of its cost function: the difference in compression between a line and the succeeding line.
+The speed increase comes by accepting suboptimal results for one part of its cost function: the difference in compression between a line and the succeeding line.

-Given elements that have already been CSS-justified, Unjustifiable will measure the line-lengths all on its own; so floats, indentations, and so on, all work correctly.
+Given elements that can be CSS justified, Unjustifiable will measure the line-lengths all on its own; so floats, indentations, and so on, all work correctly without additional information.

-It is also aware of any style changes, and words around sub-elements -- so tags like `<strong>` and `<em>` are handled correctly.
+It is also aware of any style changes, and works around sub-elements -- so tags like `<strong>`, `<em>`, and `code` are handled correctly.

 ###Usage###